Trina0224/3chatbots/README.md

 10. ~Put Disable/Enable Chatbot Funcion.~
 11. ~Add an area for chat in sequencial.~
 12. Chat in one container is not so good. have to do some improvement.
 13. Gemini, Claude cannot read image from hyperlink. [https://ai.google.dev/tutorials/get_started_node#generate-text-from-text-and-image-input]
+14. Will design photo inputs for Claude.